 Set up MX records for G Suite Gmail

-You use MX records, provided by the G Suite Setup Wizard, to verify your domain (if you haven’t already verified) and set up Gmail as your professional email.
+Use MX records, provided by the G Suite Setup Wizard, to verify your domain (if you haven’t already verified it) and to set up Gmail as your professional email.

 After you've switched to Google's MX records, you can receive your email in your Gmail inbox or through an email client like MS Outlook.

 How it works

 - Keep setup instructions open and sign in to your domain host in another window or tab.
 Your host manages technical settings for your domain.

 - You’ll then update the MX record settings to direct your email to your G Suite account.
 It’s like registering a new address with the post office so that your mail gets delivered.

 - If you already use email with your domain (your email address ends with @yourdomain.com), you’ll start receiving messages in Gmail instead of with your old email provider.